voedger/voedger-docs/intro/tradeoffs.md

 - If a node goes down, all partitions have to be restarted on other nodes.

 **Problem:**
-- If a node goes down, it causes 2-5 minutes of downtime visible to some clients.
+- If a node goes down, it causes a few minutes downtime visible to some clients.

 **Can be improved:**
-- Yes, downtime can be reduced to approximately 20 seconds.
+- Yes, downtime can be reduced to a few seconds.

 ## High granularity WASM-Host protocol